wnameless/chatkeep-app/src/main/resources/ai-specs/backup/AIConversationArchivingSystem_NoDeliveryMethodOptions.md

 - [ ] All attachment and artifact references in the summary match actual items
 - [ ] No excluded attachments are referenced in summary sections
 - [ ] Artifacts include only final/important versions with evolution notes if significant
-- [ ] The output is complete and ready to save as a .md file (or saved via chosen delivery method)
+- [ ] The output is complete and ready to save as a .md file

 ---